-According to Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 810 Consolidation, variable interest entities (VIEs) are required to be consolidated by the primary beneficiary of the entity if the equity investors in the entity do not have sufficient powers, obligations, or rights or if the entity does not have sufficient equity at risk to finance its activities without additional subordinated financial support from other parties.
-In October 2018, the FASB issued Accounting Standards Update (ASU) ASU 2018-17, Consolidation (Topic 810) which provides a private company (reporting entity) the option to elect not to apply VIE guidance to legal entities under common control if both the parent and the legal entity being evaluated for consolidation are not public business entities.
+According to Accounting Standards Codification (ASC) Topic 810 Consolidation, variable interest entities (VIEs) are required to be consolidated by the primary beneficiary of the entity if the equity investors in the entity do not have sufficient powers, obligations, or rights or if the entity does not have sufficient equity at risk to finance its activities without additional subordinated financial support from other parties.
+ASC Topic 810 provides a private company (reporting entity) the option to elect not to apply VIE guidance to legal entities under common control if both the parent and the legal entity being evaluated for consolidation are not public business entities.

-WyoTech QALICB, LLC
+WyoTech OALICB, LLC

 WyoTech QALICB, LLC (QALICB), formed in October 2021, is registered in Laramie, Wyoming, and owned by three members.
 Two of the members who collectively own 95% of QALICB own all outstanding Class A, AA, and B Units of WyoTech.
 QALICB was established to facilitate the land acquisition and construction of a building for additional educational facilities adjacent to WyoTech through accessing the New Market Tax Credit (NMTC) program, as described in Note 9.
-The Company has elected not to consolidate QALICB in accordance with ASU 2018-17, as described above.
-The Company does not believe there to be any exposure due its agreements with QALICB.
+The Company has elected not to consolidate QALICB in accordance with ASC Topic 810, as described above.
+The Company does not believe there to be any exposure due to its agreements with QALICB.